punchplatform/punch-parser-archetype/README.md

   com/mycompany/sample/parser.punch
 ```

 in your data pipelines.
 As simple as that.
-That basic mechanism ensure you r parsers will be worldwide unique.
+That basic mechanism ensure your parsers will be worldwide unique.

 Coming back to the grouping of several punchlets as part of a parser, and several parsers as part of
 parser archive here is the rationale: the punch is designed to help you write modular functions.
 You can provide